Rosenthal-Lab-at-Dana-Farber/CT-body-composition/docs/inference.md

 `run_log.csv` - This file contains the basic results from running the model.
-For each study listed in the input csv file, it lists whether the relevant DICOM data was found successfully, how many series from this study (if nay) the model was able to run on successfully.
+For each study listed in the input csv file, it lists whether the relevant DICOM data was found successfully, how many series from this study (if any) the model was able to run on successfully.

 `summary.csv` - This file lists a summary of the results of the results on every *series* successfully processed by the model, including the area of the